Comcast/ssh-to/README.md

 ## Usage in Automated Environments
 <a name="automation"></a>

 Want to use this script in an automated environment?
-No problem, just use the optional "dump" parameter:
+No problem, just use the optional "--dump" parameter:

 ```
-$ ssh-to hadoop 1 dump
+$ ssh-to hadoop 1 --dump
 10.100.200.1
 ```

 This can be used within other commands as follows:
-- `ssh otherusername@$(ssh-to hadoop 1 dump)`
+- `ssh otherusername@$(ssh-to hadoop 1 --dump)`
-- `scp file $(ssh-to hadoop 1 dump):.`
+- `scp file $(ssh-to hadoop 1 --dump):.`
 - etc.